yireo/yireo-slides/slides/yireo/pwa_extensions.md

 {state: desert main}
 ## How Magento extensions will fit into PWA
-# the end is near
+# DO YOU FEEL LUCKY
 #### by Jisse Reitsma (Yireo)

 ---